tsnellgrove/dark_castle2/castle_to_do2.md

 		- DONE: Create initial readme.html
 		- DONE: Link readme.html in navbar and flask
 	- DONE: Create What is IF page
-	- Create "If you taach a Dad some Python" page
+	- IN-PROC: Create "If you taach a Dad some Python" page
 	- CSS: flash text blue (this is harder than I thought - requires some deep CSS)
 	- Consider implementing word wrap in jinja template wordwrap() rather than hard coded in dc22_interpreter printtw()
+	- Clean-up game page
+	- move doc to /doc
+	- fresh repo with only the needed code

 -2.5.x
 	- Someday - provide scrolling log of past moves